Wainui to city cycleway

 Stage 2 link from Sponge Bay to Kaiti

-The Wainui Road shared path includes the proposed development of a two-way on-road cycleway along Rutene Road, widening of Gladstone Road bridge to make it safe for people walking and biking into the city centre, and planned construction of a separated path on the William Pettie bridge.
+The Wainui Road shared path includes the proposed development of a two-way on-road cycleway along Rutene Road, widening of Gladstone Road bridge to make it safe for people to walk and bike into the city centre, and planned construction of a separated path on the William Pettie bridge.

 The projects are being delivered in a joint effort between the NZ Transport Agency and Gisborne District Council through Tairāwhiti Roads.